Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Multi-layer shallow water

 \subsection{Baroclinic strain-driven fronts modeled by SWQG\pl}

-The two-layer simulation reveals strain-driven fronts are important in the dynamics and contribute to the positive vorticity skewness.
-Here we study a minimal model of strain-driven fronts by adapting the set-up of \cite{HoskinsBretherton_72} to the two-layer.
+The two-layer simulation reveals that strain-driven fronts are important in the dynamics and contribute to the positive vorticity skewness{, which is opposite to the results of our one-layer simulations}. {This is a new feature of the two-layer shallow water simulations and worth further investigation.} Here we study a minimal model of strain-driven fronts by adapting the set-up of \cite{HoskinsBretherton_72} to the two-layer model.

-We study a strain cold filament across the $y$-direction.
+We study a strain{-driven} cold filament across the $y$-direction.
 That is, we ignore the $x$-variation for all perturbation fields.
 The filament has a center with a large $h_2$ perturbation.
 We prescribe the perturbation PV field to be Gaussian

 and solve for the physical fields under the response of a barotropic incompressible, irrotational strain field

 which can be captured by a horizontal streamfunction

 The strain field has no imprint on the PV if we take the rigid-lid limit of SWQG\pl.
 That is, we ignore all terms that are divided by $g$.
 All inversions are not affected by the strain field except for $G$ (and $F=0$), where we have